 - EndNote - tool for managing references in body text and lists, available to the University’s students (online) and staff (online and desktop)

-- Refero is a web-based guide that helps you to understand what plagiarism is and how to avoid it.
+- Refero (external link) is a web-based guide that helps you to understand what plagiarism is and how to avoid it.
 It has been produced by the libraries at Blekinge Institute of Technology and Linnaeus University.